Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 The main sources of formation and entry of amines into natural waters include:

-decarboxylation during the breakdown of protein substances under the influence of decarboxylases of bacteria and fungi and amination;
+decarboxylation during the breakdown of protein substances under the influence of bacterial and fungal decarboxylases and amination;

 seaweed;